Lost-Outpost/Telsera/GAMEPLAY.md

 - [Sexier Vanilla - Guards](https://www.nexusmods.com/skyrimspecialedition/mods/60399) - Diversifies and enhances town guards and Stormcloaks, adding heavy armor variants and more.

-- [Sentinel - An Equipment Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/100985) - Adds the community's best armors to a cohesive crafting system, and distributes them to the world in an immersive way.

 ## Followers and Companions

 - [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) - Inigo is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.